 At a prestigious drama school, a student named Priscilla Blaine collapses and dies from a drug overdose.
-Logan and Cerreta learn that Priscilla's mother had pushed her daughters into a stage career, and the pressure on Priscilla increased when her more talented sister decided to quit.
-Furthermore, Priscilla had been working in porn at the behest of her mother.
-Another porn actress ultimately confesses to giving Priscilla the drugs that killed her.
-Priscilla had thus far been just stripping on camera and refused to have sex, but Mrs. Blaine pushed her into a starring role in a hardcore movie that was just about to start filming.
+Logan and Cerreta learn that Priscilla's mother pushed her into a stage career and then into working in porn - even signing her up for a leading role in a hardcore movie against Priscilla's wishes.
 Stone reluctantly agrees to bring charges of criminally negligent homicide against Mrs. Blaine, on the grounds that Priscilla wouldn't have killed herself if not for her mother forcing her into porn.

 The DA's office must now prove that Mrs. Blaine knew her actions were making Priscilla suicidal.
 In order to get vital testimony from Priscilla's psychiatrist, they successfully petition a probate judge to appoint Priscilla's sister as executor of her estate in place of Mrs. Blaine.
 At trial, Stone produces a tape that Priscilla recorded before her death, in which she performed a dramatic monologue where her character tells her mother of her intention to commit suicide.
 Mrs. Blaine had seen the tape a week before Priscilla's death, evidence she knew her daughter was suicidal.
 Robinette recalls that at the probate hearing, Mrs. Blaine stated that she had encouraged Priscilla to ask her co-worker for drugs in order to relax her enough to have sex on camera.
 The judge admits Mrs. Blaine's testimony from the hearing as evidence, and her lawyer agrees to a plea deal for manslaughter.
 Later, Stone and Robinette reflect that Mrs. Blaine did love Priscilla but will probably never realize why she was wrong.